I’m broadly interested in how we can extract maximal information from complex astrophysical data

 University Teaching

-As a graduate TA and tutor, I have been able to put my teaching skills into practice and further my confidence as a teacher.
+As a graduate TA and tutor, I have been able to put my teaching skills into practice and further my

 I have taught tutorials, held office hours, made solution sets, and graded while a TA.